systemli/systemli-website/README.md

 To create a new page, run the corresponding command.
 In each case: Replace `example.md` with a unique name.

 TODO: commands for different archetypes

-### Homepage

-The static content on the homepage comes from `content/[lang]/_index.md`.
-The image and links are maintained in the frontmatter.
-Additionally, there is a toggle in the frontmatter to hide this content from the start page (`hideStaticContent`).

 ### Services